gtheilman/OnCallAssignments/README.md

 Additional features:
-- Host the application for free on your own personal website by following the instructions below.
+- Host the application for free by following the instructions below.
 - Generate a web page for the "consult" from within the application.
 Track the number of "hits" on the page in real-time.
 - You can also generate a webpage for the key/rubric to give to the students after the consult is graded.
 - The program doesn't send the tweet.
 However, it will generate a "draft tweet" that you can cut and paste into the Twitter website, an email, a Blackboard Announcement, or whatever method by which you choose to disseminate the consult request.